Fetal Echocardiography

 depression, and acne.
 They also include nonsteroidal anti-inflammatory medicines

-(NSAIDs) and blood pressure medicines (ACE-inhibitors).
+(NSAIDs) and blood pressure medicines (ACE inhibitors).

 - You have abused alcohol or drugs

-during your pregnancy
+during your pregnancy.

 - You have certain health problems, such

-as diabetes, lupus, or phenylketonuria
+as diabetes, lupus, or phenylketonuria.

-- You have had certain infections during
+- You've had certain infections during

 - You had abnormal test results from

-other tests
+other tests.

 - You conceived by assisted reproductive